What Is Simple Assault?

 Our criminal defense attorney Jeremy Hugus has extensive experience defending his clients’ rights against criminal defense charges.
 He has a proven track record of success and fights relentlessly on behalf of his clients.

-Call the Platte River Injury Law firm or fill out an online form today.
+Reach out to the team at Cowboy Country Criminal Defense by filling out an online form or calling 307.333.7884 today.
 Our qualified team will provide you with the legal advice and representation you need.